Anik-Roy-12/shortcircuittask1/README.md

 # shortcircuittask1
-The LEDs cycle is like a real traffic light: Green → Yellow → Red → Green.
+//The LEDs cycle is like a real traffic light: Green → Yellow → Red → Green.
-If the push button is pressed, the system should immediately turn Red for pedestrian crossing, then return to normal cycle.
+//If the push button is pressed, the system should immediately turn Red for
+//pedestrian crossing, then return to normal cycle.

+//tinkercad link added in about